Kim Se-hwang: Classical music

 He expanded his musical career with a crossover between rock and roll and classical music on June 23, 2011 with the release of his album Vivaldi: The Four Seasons with the Seoul Philharmonic Orchestra.
-He said he always liked Vivaldi's piece, which he often heard his mother play, as a child.
-He kept postponing playing it himself until his interest was revived in May 2010 when he performed a duet on the SBS program Stocking with electronic violinist Eugene Park, who also plays the Vivaldi piece.
-Then on October 24, 2010, he made his classical debut at Sejong Center for the Performing Arts when he performed "Winter" of "Four Seasons" with violin and cello.
-He described preparing for the album, practicing twelve hours a day, as passionate as a middle schooler learning guitar.
-He said he wanted to accommodate the differences in the sounds of the violin, which has no breaks, compared to the guitar.
-On the album he used his Suhr "Kim Se-hwang Modern Custom" guitar, provided for him by the company, to his specifications, after he joined them as a representative in 2010.
+He said he had always liked Vivaldi's concerto, which he often heard his mother play, as a child.
+He kept postponing attempting it himself until his interest was revived in May 2010 when he performed a duet on the SBS program Stocking with electronic violinist Eugene Park, who also played the legendary concerto.
+Then on October 24, 2010, he made his classical debut at Sejong Center for the Performing Arts when he performed the "Winter" movement of "The Four Seasons" with violin and cello.
+He described preparing for the album, practicing twelve hours a day with the passion of middle schooler learning guitar.
+He said he wanted to mitigate the difference between the sound of the violin, which has no breaks, with the guitar, which is quite different.
+On the album he used his Suhr "Kim Se-hwang Modern Custom" guitar, custom-made for him by the company, to his specifications, after he joined them as an endorser in 2010.

 A year later, in June 2012, he performed Luis Bacalov's "Concerto Grosso" for I Musici's 60th Anniversary during their South Korean tour.

 Television and public appearances

 In addition to performing on musical programs, he appeared on television as a judge for KBS's 2012 Top Band Season 2 and MBC Music's 2014 Green Song Contest.
-In the fall of 2015 through January 2016, he was an original cast member of Knowing Bros, his debut performance in an entertainment show.
+From the fall of 2015 through January 2016, he was an original cast member of Knowing Bros, his debut performance on an entertainment show.
 The show's production team referred to him as "one of the three biggest guitarists in Asia" during one episode.

-On August 9, 2012 he performed and served as an events judge with other musicians at the "Pyeongchang Special Music Festival" for mentally disabled musicians, in commemoration of the 2013 Special Olympics World Winter Games.
-And he served on the judging committee at the Ministry of Unification's music contest "Uni Music Race 2016 (UMR2016)".
+On August 9, 2012 he performed and served as an events judge with other musicians for mentally disabled musicians at the "Pyeongchang Special Music Festival", in commemoration of the 2013 Special Olympics World Winter Games.
+Additionally he served as a judge on the Ministry of Unification's music contest "Uni Music Race 2016 (UMR2016)".

 Lectures and music education

-He lectures on music and the philosophy of music and has been a practicing music instructor at Dongduk Women's University, faculty at Seoul Arts College (SAC); and as of 2016, current faculty at Kimpo University and Hanyang University's Social Education Center.
+He lectures on music and the philosophy of music and has been a practicing music instructor at Dongduk Women's University, the faculty at Seoul Arts College (SAC), the faculty at Kimpo University (beginning in 2016), and Hanyang University's Social Education Center.